The WhaleReport Alert SystemWRAS

 What is the WRAS?

 In October 2018, the B.C.
 Cetacean Sightings Network launched an alert system that broadcasts pertinent details of whale presence to large commercial vessels.
 Information on whale presence is obtained from real-time observations reported to the B.C.
 Cetacean Sightings Network via the WhaleReport app.
 The alerts inform shipmasters and pilots of cetacean occurrence in their vicinity.
 This awareness better enables vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.

 How Does the WRAS Work?

 Whale presence information is obtained from real-time observations, sent in by trusted observers using the B.C.
 Cetacean Sightings Network’s existing WhaleReport app.
-Access to WRAS is only granted to the operators of ships, tugs, and ferries and is not available for public use.
+Access to the WRAS is only granted to the operators of ships, tugs, and ferries and is not available for public use.

 There are two ways in which ship crew are alerted to the presence of whales in their vicinity: